Grace Corby

 Recent experience includes:

-• Assisting Robin Allen KC and Dee Masters on the drafting of an Artificial Intelligence and Employment Bill for the Trades Union Congress.
-Grace has also assisted Robin Allen and Dee Masters in conducting research into data protection law for an independent research institute.
+Artificial Intelligence and Employment Bill for the Trades Union Congress: assisting Robin Allen KC and Dee Masters on the drafting of a bill to improve the regulation and protections relating to artificial intelligence in the workplace.
+Grace has also assisted Robin Allen and Dee Masters in advising on data protection law for an independent research institute.

-• Advising the Claimant on a complex contractual interpretation issue relating to a TUPE transfer.
+Advising the Claimant on a contractual interpretation issue relating to a TUPE transfer.

-• Acting for the workers in relation to a successful application to form a bargaining unit.
+Acting for the workers in relation to a successful application to form a bargaining unit to the Central Arbitration Committee.

 Personal Injury and Clinical Negligence